Medicare and Medicaid: What You Need to Know

 Can You Have Medicare and Medicaid?

-3. Access to Additional Services
+• Expanded Access to Services

 Who is Eligible for Both Medicare and Medicaid?